vaibhav-45/NUICO-An-exercise-calculator-/README.md

 # NUICO-An-exercise-calculator-
-In this user get to know about how much exercise need to burn of calories consumed.
+In this user get to know about how much exercise need to burn off calories consumed by what you ate.